-In Kanban Tool® you can search, filter and sort tasks by virtually any criteria, making prioritisation a piece of cake.
-Find out how good it feels to always know what to start with.
+In Kanban Tool® you can search, filter, and sort tasks by virtually any criteria, which makes prioritization a piece of cake.
+Learn how good it feels always to know what to focus on first.

 Step 3: Start to pull your work

-At this stage we suggest you create a Kanban board for yourself.
-To start off, make sure you have 4 columns: Backlog (items to do), Ready To Do (items prioritized in the order they need to be done), Doing (items you have started to work on) and Done (for completed work).
+Now, complete your Kanban board to have four columns: Backlog (items to do), Ready To Do (tasks prioritized in the order they should get done), Doing (tasks that you have started working on), and Done (completed work).

-Once you have your board set up, you’re ready to pull the first item into the Doing column - and get it done, before you pull another item.
+Once you have your board set up, you’re ready to pull the first item into the Doing column.
+Make sure to complete it before you draw another task to Doing.
 Sometimes people pull 2 or 3 items into the Doing column, but we would counsel against that.
-Only if you expressly have to, or you are blocked from finishing the item you’ve started, should you pull another item into Doing.
+Only if you expressly have to, or something blocks you from finishing the item you’ve started, should you pull another task into Doing.

-Lean methodology has taught us that there are no rewards for Work In Progress, nor for unfinished work.
+The Lean methodology proves that there are no rewards for Work In Progress, nor for unfinished work.
 Pulling a new item into the Doing column only after you have pushed the completed item into Done will create a flow.
-The more you stick with it, the more inertia you will gather and the quicker the large mountain of tasks will start to disappear.
+The more you stick with it, the more it will become your habit, and the quicker the mountain of tasks will start to disappear.

-At the end of the week it’s good to look back on your board to see how you did.
-At this stage, you should either have a number of items in the Done column, or have a really full Doing column, or a To Do column that has not changed.
+At the end of the week, it’s good to look back on your board to see how you did.
+At this stage, you should either have many items in the Done column, have a still-populated Doing column, or a To-Do column that has not changed.
 Whatever the result, it will be a lesson.
-By asking yourself these three questions, you can gather a lot of information:
+By asking yourself these three questions, you can gather information for the future:

-- What did not go so well, where can I improve?
+- What did not go so well; how can I improve?

-- What 1 or 2 things I can do differently to improve next week?
+- What one or two things can I do differently to improve next week?

 Once you’ve answered these questions, congratulate yourself on your effort, you deserve it!
-Then start again next week - we promise, that after a few short weeks you will see a vast improvement, and after 3 months people will start to talk about how organized you are and - best of all - at the end of the year you may have even ticked off all those pesky new year’s resolutions!
-Good luck and enjoy!
+Next week: rinse and repeat.
+We promise that after a few weeks you will see a vast improvement in how you work.
+And, after three months, people will be talking about how organized you are!
+Best of all - at the end of the year, you may have even ticked off all those pesky new year’s resolutions!